Updated: Mar 14

 Average rent for 1 BR: $2100 - $2500 Average rent for 2 BR: $2600 - $3000 Average rent for 3 BR: $3600 - $4000

 Berkeley is one of the most eclectic cities in all of the Bay Area.
 This medium-sized city is home to a large and diverse population of students, university staff and professors, families, and young professionals.
-Berkeley has a deep love of the arts and an intellectual, political, foodie, and an environmentalism character supported by multiple farmers markets, a great network of libraries, and resources available to the community.
-Berkeley’s rich architectural tradition include U.C.
+Berkeley has a deep love of the arts and an intellectual, political, foodie, and an environmentalism character supported by multiple farmers' markets, a great network of libraries, and resources available to the community.
+Berkeley’s rich architectural tradition includes U.C.
 Berkeley and renowned architect Julia Morgan’s hand in many of the unique historic buildings important to civic life in Berkeley.
 In Berkeley, you'll find a dense collection of apartments, townhomes, small-lot family homes, and college housing in “the flats” and larger, single-family homes in “the hills”, and although Berkeley is one of the most economically- and racially-diverse cities in the Bay Area, the hills have a very different atmosphere from the flats.
 Still, Berkeley’s housing options reflect the diversity of its residents and Berkeley has strict rent control.
-Despite this, Berkeley is somewhat of a "slow-growth" city which limits development, so housing is scarce.
+Despite this, Berkeley is somewhat of a "slow-growth" city that limits development, so housing is scarce.
 Access to public transit in Berkeley is easy, including three BART Stations within city limits, a robust bus system served by AC Transit, and shuttles.
 And with a relatively flat topography the city central, Berkeley has an extremely bicycle- and pedestrian-friendly street network.

 And lest we forget, Berkeley is famous for its eclectic mix of organic, farm-to-table restaurants.
 North Berkeley's Chez Panisse, founded by nationally-recognized activist and chef Alice Waters, has been influencing the Bay's slow cooking and dining scene for decades.
 Waters created the Edible Schoolyard Project throughout Berkeley educating students on organic gardening and food - just another perk of living in this city.
 Beyond California cuisine, Berkeley has an incredibly diverse restaurant scene with pan-Asian cuisines on the southside, and locally-owned eateries Downtown.
-Families looking to move here should know that Berkeley has a public school lottery system, focused creating an equitable distribution of resources.
+Families looking to move here should know that Berkeley has a public school lottery system, focused on creating an equitable distribution of resources.
 So finding a home based on schools is not as straight-forward as other towns.
 And, as with other densely-populated cities, there are pockets of petty and property crime.
 For these reasons, finding a home in Berkeley can be as challenging as navigating the city's many one-way streets, so it is good to have a guide.

 Average rent for 1 BR: $2200 - $2700 Average rent for 2 BR: $3100 - $3500 Average rent for 3 BR: $4400 - $4800

 Lafayette and Orinda are popular towns located through the Caldecott Tunnel, just east of Oakland.
 This area is renowned for its excellent schools, rolling hills, and quiet, peaceful residential neighborhoods.
 These towns have their own unique set of characteristics, school districts, and housing options but offer similar lifestyles and qualities of life.
 Orinda's town center has two sides bisected by Highway 24 and the Orinda BART Station.
 On one side, you’ll find a small commercial district, a community large park, golf course, access to the San Pablo reservoir, and a recreation center.
 On the other side, you’ll find a cinema, local shops, restaurants, and cafes that anchor Orinda’s community.
 Lafayette is also served by a BART Station, but unlike Orinda, Lafayette has had better success over the years developing housing around BART.
 This makes Lafayette popular for families and young professionals (those who wish to work in SF but like the slower pace of life) alike.
 Lafayette has a sizable, picturesque downtown with plenty of shopping, dining, and grocery stores centered along Mt.
 Diablo Blvd.
 Residents also enjoy access to the new Lafayette Library and the beloved Lafayette Reservoir, which features a children's park and pet-friendly walking trails.
 The weather in both towns is typically 10 to 20 degrees warmer than San Francisco in the summer and it is common for residents to belong to a neighborhood pool with a swim team for kids.
 Parents are very active in schools here and value the arts through year-round fundraising efforts, which support consistent high-quality music and arts education from elementary through to high school.
-The BART commute from Lafayette and Orinda is a quick 30-minute ride to San Francisco’s Financial district, and housing near BART is among the most highly-desired.
+The BART commute from Lafayette and Orinda is a quick 30-minute ride to San Francisco’s Financial District, and housing near BART is among the most highly desired.

 Average rent for 1 BR: $2000 - $2400 Average rent for 2 BR: $2900 - $3300 Average rent for 3 BR: $4300 - $4700

 Nestled in the rolling foothills of beautiful Mt.
-Diablo, Walnut Creek is a bustling regional hub in the greater East Bay, making it a great option for those who work in San Francisco, but want the quiet comfort and space of a suburban center.
+Diablo, Walnut Creek is a bustling regional hub in the greater East Bay, making it a great option for those who work in San Francisco but want the quiet comfort and space of a suburban center.
 This idyllic yet large city is centrally located and offers extensive highway and two BART connections to Oakland and San Francisco to the west and the Dublin/San Ramon employment center to the south.
 Walnut Creek is known around the region for its active downtown, shopping, and dining, but the city is beloved by its residents for its quaint neighborhoods, access to parks and open space, and high-quality schools.
-Walnut Creek is just east of Lafayette and people throughout the Bay Area choose to shop Broadway Plaza, the luxurious large and well-planned outdoor shopping, dining, and cultural center of the city rather than taking the longer trip to Downtown San Francisco.
-In older part of downtown beloved by its residents, you’ll find an extensive farmers market on the weekends and impromptu bands playing music outside coffee shops.
+Walnut Creek is just east of Lafayette and people throughout the Bay Area choose to shop Broadway Plaza, the luxurious large and well-planned outdoor shopping, dining, and cultural center of the city rather than taking the long trip to Downtown San Francisco.
+In the older part of downtown beloved by its residents, you’ll find an extensive farmers market on the weekends and impromptu bands playing music outside coffee shops.
 The 35-minute train ride to San Francisco, combined with more affordable housing than communities further west, add to the city's appeal.
-Walnut Creek is pro-growth and the housing market in here is more diverse than neighboring Lafayette or Orinda.
+Walnut Creek is pro-growth and the housing market here is more diverse than neighboring Lafayette or Orinda.
 It has something for everyone: single-family homes with backyard pools, newer townhomes, condos, apartment communities, and corporate housing options.
-For the younger generation of students and young professionals, modern apartment options and an ever evolving selection of bars and restaurants downtown add to the appeal.
+For the younger generation of students and young professionals, modern apartment options and an ever-evolving selection of bars and restaurants downtown add to the appeal.

 Residents enjoy easy access to a brand new library, the Iron Horse Regional Trail (a 27-mile trail connecting 12 cities!), performing arts and movie theaters, preschools, and Heather Farm Park - an amazing 100-acre recreation area comprising a swimming complex, dog park, sports fields, and a skate park.
 With easy access to highways, commuter buses, and two accessible BART stations, Walnut Creek provides a good mix of activities, commuting options, and reputable schools making this big little city a great option for new arrivals to the Bay Area who like a suburban feel but access to amenities found in larger urban areas.
 However, Walnut Creek is a part of two different school districts and it is helpful to have a guide in navigating the boundaries of the districts in the search for a home in Walnut Creek.